dexmoh/CLI-DLL-Injector/README.md

 3) Open "Edit the system environment variables".
 4) Click on "Environment Variables..." button.
 5) Under "System variables" section look for a variable called "Path", double click it.
 6) Press the "New" button and enter the folder path to your `.exe` file.
-(Example of the path: `C:\DLL-Injector\`)
+(Example of the path: `C:\DLL-Injector\Bin\`)
-7) Press "Ok" and restart any open terminal windows.
+8) Press "Ok" and restart any open terminal windows.

-After this you should be able to invoke the `DLL-Injector` command from anywhere in the terminal.
+After this you should be able to invoke the `dlli` command from anywhere in the terminal.

 ## Building
 To build the binaries in Visual Studio, you'll have to download the respository, open the `.sln` file, choose either x86 or x64 architecture and select `Build > Build Solution`.